Sponsor a child in Bolivia

 In 2002 we began to operate Family Strengthening Programmes (FSPs) in Bolivia, with the aim to stop child abandonment and to keep families together.
 The programmes offer working couples and single mothers day-care facilities.
 This supports parents to enter employment and improve their families’ standard of living.
 Families also have access to medical assistance including paediatric, dental and gynaecological treatment, as well as emergency first aid and counselling.

 As the SOS Children's Village Cochabamba-Jordan soon filled up, it was decided to build the second SOS Children's Village, Cochabamba-Tiquipaya, on the outskirts of Cochabamba.
 The Village has 13 family houses and an SOS Youth Home on a plot of 12 hectares of land.
-There is a playground and a field where the children can learn to play various sports.
-There are also two SOS Vocational Training Centres.
+There are two SOS Vocational Training Centres.
 The first provides training for mothers and staff, whilst the other teaches farming and agriculture to young people.
 There are also two SOS Social Centres providing day-care and health facilities to those living in the Village and in the local community.

 SOS Children's Village Mallasa is also on the outskirts of La Paz.
-The Village is located in a southern suburb of the capital Mallasa, approximately 20 minutes from the city centre by car.
+The Village is located in a southern suburb of the capital Mallasa.
 The Village was opened in 1983 and has 12 family houses and an SOS Youth Home.
 It also has an SOS Nursery and an SOS Primary School, providing an education to children from both the Village and the neighbouring community.
 There is a Vocational Training Centre located close to the Village, providing courses in graphics and design, joinery, printing, tailoring, electrical training and mechanics for up to 50 trainees.
-There is an additional training centre, the “Centro de Formación Profesional CENFOPRO Mallasa”.
-This centre is specifically designed to support and train girls, and since 2002, has offered training on office work and IT for children.

 SOS Children's Village Oruro is located approximately 2 miles from the city of Oruro, and about 140 miles south of La Paz.
-The Village, opened in 1988, is located in what was once a prosperous mining area but now an area of great poverty and family problems.
-Families frequently separate and children are abandoned.
+The Village, opened in 1988.
 The Village consists of 14 family houses and an SOS Youth Home.
 Two SOS Social Centres offer day-care for children and a small health centre.
 The community centres are also available to the public, making an important contribution towards improving living conditions in the neighbourhood.

 SOS Children's Village Santa Cruz is in the eastern central plains of Bolivia and has important road and rail links with both Brazil and Argentina.
-Due to improved infrastructure and the discovery of oil, natural gas and iron ore, Santa Cruz has developed into a large city with a population of 600,000, which has contributed to an increase in social problems such as poverty and unemployment.
-Opened in 1992 to help affected children, the Village consists of 14 family houses and an SOS Youth Home.
+Opened in 1992 to help children, the Village consists of 14 family houses and an SOS Youth Home.
 The Village runs an SOS Primary School with 17 classrooms for 760 pupils and two SOS Social Centres provide day-care and medical facilities.
 Four SOS Youth Homes in urban Santa Cruz house adolescents from the Village for the duration of their secondary education and/or vocational training, helping them to gradually become independent.

 In 2012, we began Santa Cruz Plan 4000, helping families living in the deprived “twelfth district” for the first time.
 Seven out of every ten children are poor, and many living in overcrowded conditions with no access to essential services.
 Spiralling population growth means that for many people, access to basic amenities including proper housing and healthcare is unavailable.